Is Ceramic-Coated Cookware Safe for Cooking?

 Ceramic coated pot

 Ceramic-coated cookware has a metal body, while the cooking surface is made of a ceramic-based non-stick coating.
-The base is usually made of aluminum to ensure good heat distribution across the pan.
+The base is usually made of aluminum to ensure good heat distribution in the pan.

-The manufacturers of ceramic-coated cookware claim that the non-stick coating is free of toxic chemicals because the ceramic layers are supposed to prevent metal from leaching into food.
+Manufacturers of ceramic-coated cookware claim that the nonstick coating is free of toxic chemicals because the ceramic layers are designed to prevent metal from getting into the food.

 Unlike metal, the materials used in ceramic coating are soft and prone to chipping with continuous use.
-Ceramic coating degrades over time.
-In most cases, the cookware can be used for about 3 to 5 years under normal conditions before showing signs of degradation.
+The ceramic coating deteriorates over time.
+In most cases, this cookware can be used for about 3 to 5 years under normal conditions before showing signs of deterioration.

-The older models are made with a thin ceramic layer that easily degrades with use.
-Metal utensils and abrasive cleaners can scratch the cooking surface.
-The metal then may leach from the base and seep into cooked food.
+The older models consist of a thin ceramic layer that wears easily with use.
+Metal utensils and abrasives can scratch the cooking surface.
+The metal can then separate from the bottom and penetrate the food being cooked

 Nowadays, manufacturers use multiple ceramic layers to make their cookware more durable.
-In the last decade, there have been several improvements in the production process to ensure a better quality of the ceramic coating.
+Over the last decade, there have been several improvements in the production process to ensure better quality ceramic coating.

 How to Stay on the Safe Side

-Before and after purchasing ceramic-coated cookware, make sure to follow these basic guidelines:
+Before and after purchasing ceramic-coated cookware, be sure to follow these basic guidelines:

-1. Never purchase ridiculously cheap cookware.
-Such cookware pieces probably have a coating of questionable quality that will degrade faster than the coating of comparable, more expensive items.
+1. Never buy ridiculously cheap cookware.
+Such cookware items are likely to have a coating of questionable quality that will deteriorate more quickly than the coating on comparable, more expensive items.

-2. Make sure that you purchase cookware from a reputable company.
+2. Make sure you buy cookware from a reputable company.

-3. Ask the questions and read the label carefully before.
+3. Ask the questions and read the label carefully.

-4. Follow the directions for proper use and maintenance.
+4. Follow instructions for proper use and maintenance.

-This type of ceramic cookware is made by pouring a mixture of clay and water into pre-shaped molds.
-These molds are then fired in a kiln for a long period to get a hardened surface.
+This ceramic cookware is made by pouring a mixture of clay and water into pre-made molds.
+These molds are then fired in a kiln for an extended period to create a hardened surface.

-The problem with older types of pure ceramic cookware, especially with cheap brands, was that they easily could crack and break.
-This problem has been resolved recently by using new production methods.
+The problem with older types of pure ceramic cookware, especially cheap brands, was that they were prone to cracking and breaking.
+This problem has recently been solved through the use of new production methods

-Some brands, including the XtremaCeramcor and Emile Henry cookware, are crack-resistant and very long-lasting.
-These brands of pure ceramic cookware are also considered non-reactive and completely free of harmful substances.
+Some brands, including XtremaCeramcor and Emile Henry cookware, are crack-resistant and highly durable.
+These pure ceramic cookware brands are also considered non-reactive and completely free of harmful substances.

-Pure ceramic cookware is one of the safest options for cooking and serving foods.
+Pure ceramic cookware is one of the safest ways to cook and serve food.

-The glaze gives a smooth, shiny finish to ceramic pans to prevent moisture from penetrating the surface.
-Some of the ingredients used in glaze production include lead and cadmium, which are toxic to human health.
-These heavy metals can seep into the food cooked, stored, or served in glazed utensils.
-The leaching is more intense at higher temperatures.
+The glaze gives ceramic pans a smooth, shiny surface and prevents moisture from penetrating the surface.
+Ingredients used in glaze production include lead and cadmium, which are toxic to human health.
+These heavy metals can leach into foods cooked, stored, or served in glazed utensils.
+At higher temperatures, the leaching is more intense.

 Lead can build up in the human body and cause health problems over time.
 According to some studies, regular use of certain types of glazed ceramic cookware can cause lead poisoning and serious health problems in children.